jfpoilpret/fast-arduino-lib/examples/complete/Conway/README.md

 For some parts (digital IO, analog input), I decided to use some parts of my [FastArduino](https://github.com/jfpoilpret/fast-arduino-lib) library, which is actually a generic AVR library that I started writing in 2016, with a focus on code speed and size optimization.

-I use the official ATmel AVR 8-bit Toolchain 3.5.3 - Linux 64-bit which is not the real latest toolchain (latest as of December 2016 was 3.5.4), but I guess building should work the same on latest 3.5.4 toolchain, but it may have different code size (better or worse).
+I use the official **ATmel AVR 8-bit Toolchain 3.5.3 - Linux 64-bit** which is not the real latest toolchain (latest as of December 2016 was 3.5.4), but I guess building should work the same on latest 3.5.4 toolchain, but it may have different code size (better or worse).

-Since I am currently satisfied with 3.5.3 toolchain, I do not contemplate updating within the next few months.
+Since I am currently satisfied with 3.5.3 toolchain, I do not foresee updating it within the next few months.

 The program is divided into the following source files (excluding code from the FastArduino library itself):